emissary-ingress/emissary/user-guide/install-ambassador-oss.md

 ## 2. Defining the Ambassador Open Source Service

-Ambassador Open Sourceis deployed as a Kubernetes Service that references the ambassador Deployment you deployed previously.
-Create the following YAML and put it in a file called `ambassador-service.yaml`.
+Ambassador Open Source is deployed as a Kubernetes Service that references the ambassador Deployment you deployed previously.
+Create the following YAML and put it in a file called`ambassador-service.yaml`.

 ```yaml
 ---